openstax/cnx-recipes/recipes/README.md

 The config settings are variables that start with `$Config_` and have the following structure:

+- `$Config_hasCompositeChapter`
+  - not sure if this is the same thing as a ChapterCompositePages
+  - add an h1 for each one (e.g. "Key Terms", "Index")
+  - heading levels are "sane" meaning they are nested properly in the baked file (composite chapter title is like h2 and the compositepage inside it is h3 for accessibility)

 - `$Config_ChapterCompositePages`: A list of [Pages](#page)
+  - composite pages are given an id attribute when they are linked to from the ToC
 - `$Config_BookCompositePages`: A list of [Pages](#page)
 - `$Config_SetTableCaption`: A [Caption](#caption)
   - additionally, there is a `hasTopTitle` which moves the title above the table instead of below it